Pathic MR

 • • Conversation must adapt, not dominate

-• • Safety is foundational—control enables vulnerability
+• • Safety is foundational, and control enables vulnerability

 Final Solution

 Pathic MR delivers a complete empathy training experience: fully interactive AI-driven MR conversations that respond dynamically to user input and emotional state.
+As a learning experience, it combines embodied perspective-taking, emotional mirroring, adaptive simulation, and reflection to help users build conflict-resolution skill through practice rather than theory alone.

 Role-Shifting Perspective